10sukhiay/FCP_NYKO/README.md

 ### Installing
+The main script to be downloaded is:

+simulation.py

-The main script to be downloaded is simulation.py and the modules that also must be downloaded that it calls are XXXX
+The modules that also must be downloaded that it calls are:

+Person_Class.py

+animate.py

+area.py

+Heat_Mapping.py

+other_functions.py

+update.py

 ### Executing Program